Sleep Medication Addiction Statistics

 Battling addiction and ready for treatment?

-Many sleep medications can be addictive or have other dangerous side effects.
-These drugs should be used as prescribed.
+Many sleep medications can be addictive or have other dangerous side effects, and that’s why these medications should be used as prescribed.

 However, many people misuse these drugs by taking more than they are prescribed or taking someone else’s prescription.